-Posteriorly, the diaphragm rests over the upper third of each kidney with the 12th rib frequently passing over (anteriorly) the upper pole.
+Posteriorly, the diaphragm rests over the upper third of each kidney with the 12th rib passing posteriorly over the upper pole.
 The kidneys usually sit located over the medial aspect of the psoas muscle and the lateral aspect of the quadratus lumborum.
 The proximal ureters will typically pass over the psoas muscle on their way to the bony pelvis.

 The kidneys perform several important functions including excretion of waste products such as ammonia and urea, electrolyte regulation, and acid-base balance.
 They play a vital role in the control of blood pressure and the maintenance of intravascular volume via the renin-angiotensin-aldosterone system.
 They are responsible for the reabsorption of amino acids, electrolytes, calcium, phosphate, water, and glucose, as well as the secretion of the hormones calcitriol and erythropoietin.

 All of the arteries in the kidneys are end arteries which means there are no renal arterial collaterals.
 This also means it is necessary to protect any branches or accessory arteries to the kidneys to avoid loss of parenchymal function.
 Accessory renal arteries should be considered during aortic interventions, obstetric and gynecologic surgery, and renal surgery, including renal transplant.

 Brodel's line is the relatively avascular line between the renal anterior and posterior end arteries.
 It runs longitudinally from superior to inferior and is located just posterior to the lateral convex border of each kidney.
 Its importance is that this is the ideal location to place a nephrostomy or to perform a renal incision to minimize blood loss.